-There was a small house attached to the main house, that may account why there were others mentioned in the newspapers who lived there while Wilkinson was in residence.
+There was a second residence attached to the main house, that may account why there were others mentioned in the newspapers who resided there while Wilkinson was in residence.
 In 1842, William Henry Thompson gave his address as Northernhay House at the City of Exeter court as an insolvent debtor.
 It was not until October 1850 that Thompson’s insolvency was settled when he had to pay out 1s 11d in the pound.

 Upon Wilkinson's death, the house was put up for let, now with a dining, breakfast and drawing rooms, a study, servants’ quarters, a water closet on each floor, running water and the coach house and stables.

 By 1852 Major Godfrey had settled in retirement in the house.
 However, it was the exploits of his nephew that are of note–Captain Godfrey, commanding the “Statesman” carrying migrants to a new life ‘down under’.
 He broke the record for a passage to Australia, with 76 days and 10 hours from Plymouth to Melbourne.
 He had broken his own record of 77 days, the previous year, for the same passage.

 The next prominent citizen to live in the house, from 1857, was John Evony Norman, who was a director of the City Brewery in Commercial Road.
 The company became Norman and Pring in 1865.
 He was soon an influential man in the city, both politically, and socially.
 Norman was the first man to register a car in Exeter with the number FJ1.